frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 end
 {% endhighlight %}

-By including the `user-top-read` scope, you’ll receive an access token which authorizes your application to access a users top artists.
-You can access additional user information by including other scopes found here.
+By including the `user-top-read` scope you're asking the user for permission to access their data.
+If the user accepts, you'll be granted an access token which you will later need to access their top artists.
+You can request additional user information by including other scopes found here.

-Create a link in your app so the user can log in to their Spotify account and give you permission to access their top artists:
+Provide a link anywhere you'd like in your app so the user can log in to their Spotify account:

-{% highlight erb linenos %}
+{% highlight ruby linenos %}
   <%= link_to ‘Sign in with Spotify’, ‘/auth/spotify’ %>
 {% endhighlight %}

-Now we’ll need to create a callback so we can manipulate the data that’s returned to us.
+Now, we’ll need to create a callback so we can manipulate the data that’s returned to us from Spotify.
 Head to your `routes.rb` file and declare what controller and action you’ll like your callback to hit:

-{% highlight erb linenos %}
+{% highlight ruby linenos %}
   get ‘/auth/spotify/callback’, to: ‘users/spotify’
 {% endhighlight %}